History of White Americans in Baltimore: Demographics

 In the 1790 census, the first census in the history of the United States, white Americans constituted 88.3% of Baltimore's population.
 11,925 lived in Baltimore in that year.

 In 1815, 36,000 white people lived in Baltimore.
 By 1829, Baltimore was home to 61,000 white people.

 From 1800 until 1840, white Americans were around 77–79% of Baltimore's population.
-The white population began to increase in the mid and late 1800s, boosted by large-scale European immigration, resulting in Baltimore's whites remaining between 80% to 87% of the population between the 1850s and the 1920s.
+The white population began to increase in the mid and late 1800s, boosted by large-scale European immigration, resulting in Baltimore's whites remaining between 80% and 87% of the population between the 1850s and the 1920s.

 During the time of the Hillbilly Highway, between 1910 and 1970, thousands of white people from Appalachia and the Southern states moved to Baltimore in search of better socioeconomic conditions.
 Baltimore was a major destination for these white Southern and Appalachian economic migrants.

-In the 1960 United States Census, Baltimore was home to 610,608 white residents, 65% of Baltimore's population.
+In the 1960 United States census, Baltimore was home to 610,608 white residents, 65% of Baltimore's population.
 By 1970 white Americans were 53% of Baltimore's population, on the verge of becoming the minority for the first time due white flight to the suburbs and an increasing African-American population.

-In the 1980 United States Census, there were 345,113 white people living in Baltimore, constituting 43.9% of the population.
+In the 1980 United States census, there were 345,113 white people living in Baltimore, constituting 43.9% of the population.
 The 1980 census was the first census for which white people were a minority in Baltimore.
-By the 1990 United States Census, there were 287,753 white Americans, constituting 39.1% of the population.
+By the 1990 United States census, there were 287,753 white Americans, constituting 39.1% of the population.

-In the 2010 United States Census, 29.6% of the population of Baltimore was white, a total population of 183,830 people.
+In the 2010 United States census, 29.6% of the population of Baltimore was white, a total population of 183,830 people.

 In 2018, 30.3% of Baltimore was white and 27.6% was non-Hispanic white.

 Baltimore's white population has been increasing in numbers since the 2010s.
 This is largely due to gentrification and an influx of white millennials.